butalidn/Inventory-System-Project/README.md

-# Butalid_C482_PA--Software-I
-Performance Assessment for WGU C482
+**# Inventory System Project: Software I**

 For this course, a JavaFX application with a GUI was created.
-The graphical interface was developed using Scene Builder to create FXML files.
+The project was written in Java and the graphical interface was developed using Scene Builder to create the needed FXML files.

-The goal of the project was to create an inventory system that allowed the user to
+The goal of the project was to create an inventory system that allowed the user to manually add, remove, and modify various parts and products.
+The program also handles expections by displaying error messages for scenarios specified by the project guidelines.
+The user is also able to filter parts or products by using the provided search bars.

+The project focused on understanding inheritance, abstract and concrete classes, instance and static variables, and instance and static methods.